geo-at-github/hotswap.js/README.md

 ### Browser Compatiblity

+Since `hotswap.js` is a library for developers and not consumers browser compatibility is not in the focus of development.
-`hotswap.js` has been designed to be compatible with IE7+, Firefox 23+, Safari 5+, Chrome 29+.
+`hotswap.js` has been designed to be compatible with IE9+, Firefox 23+, Safari 5+, Chrome 29+.
 Please report any browser issues here: https://github.com/geo-at-github/hotswap.js/issues